 “We are thankful for our lenders’ support in helping us enable homeownership for more Americans.
 There is no question that there’s an urgent need to solve our country’s housing challenges,” said Adena Hefets, co-founder and CEO of Divvy Homes.
 “Divvy offers an alternative to those caught in the middle—those who don’t have enough savings for a down payment but are financially stable enough to afford a monthly payment on a house.
 Our success is our customers’ success.
-Divvy customers have exercised their option to purchase their homes at a rate of approximately 47% – well above the conversion rates of our competitors.”
+Divvy customers who have completed their lease have exercised their option to purchase their homes at a rate of approximately 40% – well above the conversion rates of our competitors.”

 Divvy Homes’ innovative program also encourages long-term financial stability.
 Its customers often save far more than their peers tucking away an average of $8,200 in savings.
 This is ~10x the median savings of renters in America, according to a 2017 study by the Joint Center for Housing Studies of Harvard University.

 To learn more about Divvy Homes, please visit www.divvyhomes.com.

 Divvy Homes is on a mission to make homeownership more accessible to American families.
 The